adobe/spectrum-web-components/projects/documentation/content/guides/migration-guide.md

 ### Using `lit@2.0` inside of `lit-html` and/or `LitElement`

-If you are currently using `lit-html@1.x` and/or `lit-element@2.x` within your project and are looking to consume these new package versions without updating to `lit` as well, you should generally have no issue.
-Manual migration may be required in the case that your application is consuming template literal versions of the icons available in `@spectrum-web-components/icons-ui` or `@spectrum-web-components/icons-workflow` directly from their default exports as follows:
+If you use `lit-html@1.x` or `lit-element@2.x`, embed icons as template literals, _and_ plan to use the latest Spectrum Web Components without updating your project to Lit 2.0, you'll need to adjust icon usage to avoid templating errors.

+Here's an example illustrating that combination of factors:

 ```js
 import { LitElement } from 'lit-element';